Torsten Jansen

-Torsten "Toto" Jansen (born 23 December 1976 in Adenau, Rhineland-Palatinate) is a former German handballer, who spent the majority of his career playing for HSV Hamburg in the Bundesliga.
+Torsten "Toto" Jansen (born 23 December 1976) is a former German handballer, who spent the majority of his career playing for HSV Hamburg in the Bundesliga.
 He was also a regular member of the German national team.
+He was known as a good defensive player.
 In March 2017 he took over as head coach of the Handball Sport Verein Hamburg.

 He received a silver medal at the 2004 Summer Olympics in Athens and also represented Germany at the 2008 Summer Olympics in Beijing.

 Jansen became a World champion in 2007, and European champion in 2004.

+He has been awarded the Silbernen Lorbeerblatt for his triumph at the 2007 world championship.

+Career

+Jansen won the Bundesliga 2011 with HSV Hamburg.

+Jansen was early in his career known to be a fair play player, but was suspended for 10 matches in 2013 after head butting Ivan Ninčević during a match between Füchse Berlin and HSV Hamburg.
+He was also fined 15,000 euros for the incident.

+In 2015-16 he transferred to THW Kiel to replace Dominik Klein who was out with a long term injury due to a torn cruciate ligament.

+Coaching career

+On March 29th 2017 he took over the coaching position at his former club HSV Hamburg replacing Jens Häusler.
+In 2021 he managed to get the club promoted to the Handball-Bundesliga.